Cray-HPE/docs-csm/upgrade/1.2/Stage_0_Prerequisites.md

    7. Convert IPs of the CAN network.
    8. Create MetalLB Pools Names and ASN entries on CMN and NMN networks.
    9. Update uai_macvlan in NMN dhcp ranges and uai_macvlan VLAN.
-  10. Remove unused user networks (CAN or CHN) if requested [--retain-unused-user-network] to keep.
+  10. Remove unused user networks (CAN or CHN).

 Options:
   --sls-input-file FILENAME - Input SLS JSON file  [required]